Axway/streams-open-docs/content/en/docs/publishers/publisher-sfdc.md

 description: The Salesforce Publisher provides the capability to capture changes from Salesforce.com via Salesforce Streaming API PushTopics or Salesforce Platform Events.
 Learn how to configure a topic associated to a Salesforce Publisher.
 ---

-{{< alert title="Beta feature" color="warning" >}}
+{{< alert title="Beta feature" color="warning" >}}This feature is released in beta.{{< /alert >}}
-Salesforce Publisher is a beta feature.
-{{< /alert >}}

-PushTopics provide the ability to subscribe to events (changes in a record), for example, create a record, delete a record, and so on, whereas Platform Events allow Salesforce users to define their own publish/subscribe events.
+PushTopics provide the ability to subscribe to changes related to Salesforce Objects (SObjects) whereas Platform Events allow Salesforce users to define their own publish/subscribe events.
 After integrated with Streams, Salesforce events can then be broadcast by any of Streams [subscribers](/docs/subscribers).

 ## Setup a new connected App in Salesforce